 The campaigns that elected presidents in the 1800s were not always the quaint affairs we imagine them to be.
 Some of the campaigns were noteworthy for rough tactics, accusations of fraud, and image making that was far from reality.

-These features about some of the most significant campaigns and elections of the 1800s highlight how politics changed throughout the century, and how some of the familiar features of modern politics developed in the 19th century.
+These articles about some of the most significant campaigns and elections of the 1800s highlight how politics changed throughout the century, and how some of the most familiar aspect of modern politics developed throughout the 19th century.

 The election of 1800 pitted Thomas Jefferson against the incumbent John Adams, and thanks to a flaw in the Constitution, Jefferson's running mate, Aaron Burr, nearly became president.
 The whole affair had to be settled in the House of Representatives, and was decided thanks to the influence of Burr's perennial enemy, Alexander Hamilton.